Skip to main content

 5.)
 Enforcement Procedure:

-These complaints are examined by the Equal Treatment Officer to determine whether they relate to violations of the requirements of the Web Accessibility Act, in particular deficiencies in compliance with accessibility requirements, by the province of Styria or an institution attributable to it.
+These complaints are examined by the Market Surveillance Authority to determine whether they relate to violations of the provisions of the Accessibility Act, in particular deficiencies in compliance with accessibility requirements.